 However, there is some evidence that suggests certain forms of whey protein may accelerate hair thinning and male pattern baldness.
 A 2017 study found whey protein isolate as a supplement was associated with a larger degree of acceleration in hair loss.

-But other studies have found that nutritional deficits could actually be a contributing factor to the loss of hair through male pattern baldness and other factors, like natural aging.
-Still other scientific research suggests that no supplements, including protein, should be consumed in excess to make up for a deficiency in another nutrient believed to be causing hair loss.
+Other studies have found that nutritional deficits – like a lack of protein – could actually be a contributing factor to the loss of hair through male pattern baldness and other factors, like natural aging.

 Traditionally, elevated testosterone levels are also correlated with hair loss.
 However, there is still research to be done in this area, as some science suggests that therapy to adjust testosterone levels in women can actually lead to more hair growth.